arcus/education_fellows/reproducibility.md

 Many of us use "home grown" version control systems, such as using file names to capture who most recently added comments to a grant proposal or the date of a particular data download.
 The difficulty with this is that each member of a team or lab may use different file naming protocols, and within a few months, the number of files can proliferate wildly.
 Collaborators may feel unsure about deleting old versions of files, and data and file hoarding leads to delays and confusion.

 Technological solutions for version control have been around for decades, and one system in particular has won the bulk of the market share in version control -- **git**.
 Git is free, open source version control software.
-Part of the Clinical Decision Support rotation includes a brief training in the use of git, especially in the context of the use of **GitHub** software, which is used by many software and data workers because of how well it integrates with git and expands its capabilities by way of proprietary add-ons.
+Part of the Clinical Decision Support rotation of the Clinical Informatics fellowship includes a brief training in the use of git, especially in the context of the use of **GitHub** software, which is used by many software and data workers because of how well it integrates with git and expands its capabilities by way of proprietary add-ons.

-We won't go into details at this point but one of the helpful aspects of git is that it allows you to see what changed, when, and by whom, in your files, along with a helpful (we hope) comment describing the change.
+We won't go into details at this point, but one of the helpful aspects of git is that it allows you to see what changed, when, and by whom, in your files, along with a helpful (we hope) comment describing the change.
 See below for a humorous interpretation (which isn't that far off the mark).

 <div style = "margin: 2rem auto; max-width: 50%; font-size:0.8em; align: center;">